-GAINESVILLE, Florida — Consumer confidence in Florida is dipping slightly.
+GAINESVILLE, Florida — Consumer confidence in Florida is dropping.

-The monthly University of Florida consumer sentiment survey released Friday fell less than a point from June.
+The monthly University of Florida consumer sentiment survey released Friday showed that consumer confidence fell by about three points this month.

 Floridians' confidence reached a post-recession peak earlier this year.
 But there's been a drop-off since then.

-Chris McCarty, director of the university center that does the survey, said in a statement that people who answered the survey had slightly less trust in the U.S. economy and weren't as enthusiastic about purchasing big-ticket items like cars.
+Chris McCarty, director of the university center that does the survey, said in a statement that the drop is not surprising since there was a drop in the stock market in late August.

 He added that older and wealthier people who answered the survey remained concerned the stock market could drop even further.